Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusNamespace.md

 # Set-AzureRmServiceBusNamespace

 ## SYNOPSIS
-Updates the description of existing ServiceBus Namespace
+Updates the description of an existing Service Bus namespace.

 ## SYNTAX